LADY IN THE PEW

 But he was out the door.

-He took it straight to the pharmacy down the block, clinging to the idea that in twenty minutes he could be home with the little orange bottle on his nightstand, one glass of water away from the mercy of unconsciousness.
+He took it straight to the pharmacy down the block, clinging to the idea that in twenty minutes he could be home with the little orange bottle, one glass of water away from the mercy of unconsciousness.
 But when the kid behind the counter punched it into the computer, his eyebrows drew together.

-“Something’s… wrong with the insurance,” he said, and the way he said wrong had a sound to it, a heavy drop, like a brick being tossed in a well and thudding somewhere far below.
+“Something’s… wrong with the insurance,” he said, and the way he said wrong had a sound to it, a heavy drop, like a brick being tossed into a well and thudding somewhere far below.
 Final.
 Dead in the water.
-It was the kind of word you didn’t come back from once it left your mouth.

 “That’s impossible,” Keith said.